If you don’t want your resume ending up in the ‘no’ pile, follow these 5 tips to improve your odds of landing an interview.

 Most standard rules for resume formatting don’t apply in the information technology industry, particularly if you’re a consultant with a lot of projects under your belt.
 While length is still a factor (see tip 4), organization and including right details are the most important things for you to pay attention to when tailoring your resume.

 - Start with a summary of your skills and work history.

 - Follow it with a list of your technical skills.

-- Then go into describing your work history in detail.
-Your goal is for your most relevant qualifications to be easy to find and jump out at the hiring manager or recruiter looking at your resume.
+- Describe your work history in detail.
+Your goal is for your most relevant qualifications to be easy to find.
+They should jump out at the hiring manager or recruiter looking at your resume.

-- Use your bullet points to demonstrate how you used your technical skills on a project.
+- Use your bullet points to demonstrate how you used your technical skills on a project (like we’re doing).

-- Don’t misrepresent your work history by listing skills you don’t have or team accomplishments in which you did not play an active part.
+- Don’t misrepresent your work history by listing skills or accomplishments you don’t have.

 Yes, this takes time.
 But you want a job, right?

 - Highlight your most relevant skills and experience